rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/02 functional-operators.md

 list.map(_ * 2)
 ```

-`map` will apply this functional argument to every element of the list and return a list of the transformed elements.
+`map` will apply its argument to every element of the list and return a list of the transformed elements.
 This is different from `foreach`, which does not return anything!